-Whilst Canada covers a vast area, the majority of people live in cities that are positioned within 200 km of the US boarder, leaving the larger part of the country less inhabited.
-Northern and Western Canada are popular with nature lovers from across the world and these areas are also home to the last Inuit (Eskimo) communities.
+Whilst Canada covers a vast area, the majority of people live in cities that are positioned within 200 km of the US border, leaving the larger part of the country less inhabited.
+Northern and Western Canada are popular with nature lovers worldwide, and these areas are also home to the last Inuit (Eskimo) communities.

 Canada as an expat destination

-Canada was originally inhabited by first nation aboriginal tribes and it wasn’t until the 17th and 18th century that the Europeans started to establish settlements there.
+First nation aboriginal tribes originally inhabited Canada, and it wasn’t until the 17th and 18th centuries that the Europeans started to establish settlements there.

 Canada remains part of the British Commonwealth and is subsequently very popular with expats from both the UK and France.
-However, despite its European background, Canada shares much more economic and social similarities with the US and for this reason it is highly popular with US expats who are looking for experiences outside their home country.
+However, despite its European background, Canada shares much more economic and social similarities with the US.
+For this reason, it is highly popular with US expats who are looking for experiences outside their home country.

-Today Canada’s strong economy means that they are able to accept more immigrants from around the world than any other western nation (per capita) and for people from the US and UK the legal requirements for living in Canada and gaining acceptance are relatively straightforward in comparison with other places in the world.
+Today Canada’s strong economy means that they can accept more immigrants from around the world than any other western nation (per capita).
+For people from the US and the UK, the legal requirements for living in Canada and gaining acceptance are relatively straightforward compared to other places in the world.

 Cost of living in Canada

 Canada’s population consists of approximately 32 million.
-The main languages spoken are the official languages of Canada, English (59%) and French (23%) with the remaining 18% consisting of other languages.
+The main languages spoken are Canada’s official languages, English (59%), and French (23%), with the remaining 18% consisting of other languages.

 Canada experiences four distinct seasons, with long, cold winters and warm summers.
-Coastal temperatures are often warmer than those inland, especially during the winter.
+Coastal temperatures are often warmer than that inland, especially during the winter.

 Expat job & career opportunities

-The Canadian government have demonstrated a willingness to employ foreign workers and have historically been quick to recognize that skilled immigrants are important to the growth of the Canadian economy.
+The Canadian government has demonstrated a willingness to employ foreign workers and has historically been quick to recognize that skilled immigrants are important to the Canadian economy’s growth.

-The majority of expats living in Canada find work through insurance, catering or production industries and there tends to be a good availability of office jobs for expats.
-In the past Canada has suffered from a deficit of skilled engineering candidates and for this reason expats who work in the field of project management, process and engineering are in higher demand.
+The majority of expats living in Canada find work through insurance, catering, or production industries, and there tends to be good availability of office jobs for ex-pats.
+In the past, Canada has suffered from a deficit of skilled engineering candidates.
+For this reason, expats who work in the field of project management, process, and engineering are in higher demand.

 The unemployment rate in Canada, as of September 2009, was 8.4%.
-At present the country is experiencing a shortage in positions for students but rises are being observed in the retail and wholesale trade sectors.
+The country is currently experiencing a shortage of positions for students, but rises are being observed in the retail and wholesale trade sectors.

-It is worth noting that some expats are legally able to work in Canada without work permit, a list of exempt occupations can be found at http://www.cic.gc.ca.
-The Government of Canada website also provides useful information on moving to Canada as a foreign worker http://www.workingincanada.gc.ca/content_pieces-eng.do?cid=1
+It is worth noting that some expats are legally able to work in Canada without a work permit.
+A list of exempt occupations can be found at http://www.cic.gc.ca.
+The Government of Canada website also provides useful information on moving to Canada as a foreign worker http://www.workingincanada.gc.ca/content_pieces-eng.do?cid=1.

 Key facts every expat should know about Canada

-- If you do successfully secure an immigrant visa there is a large amount of paperwork that you will be required to produce when you first arrive in Canada.
-You will need evidence that you have sufficient funds to cover all your living costs for at least six months, a detailed list of ALL the personal or Household items you are bringing with you in your luggage and a further list of all those that will be following by shipment.
+- If you do successfully secure an immigrant visa, you will be required to produce a large amount of paperwork when you first arrive in Canada.
+You will need evidence that you have sufficient funds to cover all your living costs for at least six months, a detailed list of ALL the personal or household items you are bringing with you in your luggage, and a further list of all those that will be following by shipment.

-- Even though British Columbia is renowned for its marijuana culture, it is actually an illegal substance in Canada.
-While there are special bars and restaurants where smokers can go it is unwise to flaunt it.
+- Even though British Columbia is renowned for its marijuana culture, it is actually illegal in Canada.
+While there are special bars and restaurants where smokers can go, it is unwise to flaunt it.

 - Some expats can legally work in Canada without a work permit.